Deepanshu0703/CLI_App/README.md

 If you would like to contribute, please fork the repository and make changes as you wish.
 Pull requests are welcome.

 ## License
-This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the ISC License